sean8223/bfrpg-cgen/README.md

 Implements character generation using [Equipment Packs](https://basicfantasy.org/downloads/BF-Equipment-Packs-r1.pdf) and two house rules:

-* Max HP at first level
+* Max HP at first level, computed as the greater of: max HP for chosen race/class or max HP for chosen race/class + CON modifier.
-* Trading ability scores 2:1 as in Moldvay B/X D&D.
+* Trading between ability scores 2:1 as in Moldvay B/X D&D.

 ## Quick Start

 This is a single-page web application with no server-side dependencies.
 It can be run locally by opening `index.html` in a browser.
 An internet connection is required as it will attempt to download [Bootstrap](https://getbootstrap.com/) components and [Font Awesome Icons](https://fontawesome.com/v4.7.0/icons/) from their respective CDNs.

+Enter a name, background/bio and select race, class and equipment pack(s).
+Use the +/- buttons to modify abilities.
+The reset button will revert any ability score changes to the original "rolled" version.

 ## Known Issues/Limitations